KwatMDPhD/Note/present.md

-Aim to inspire one action.
+Aim to inspire 1 action.

 Make evangelists.

-Refresh every eight minutes.
+Refresh every 8 minutes.

-Treat it like a theater with one holy-smoke moment.
+Treat it like a theater with 1 holy-smoke moment.

 Hit senses, deliver infotainment, and evoke feelings, the only things remembered.

-Made demo short, simple, sweet, swift, and substantial.
+Make demo short, simple, sweet, swift, and substantial.

 Bring on partners.